Official websites use .mil

 Figure 1.
 The framework of the CMS and its components.

 Coastal processes simulated by the CMS.

 The CMS executable is available for free from the CMS Release Page, can be run stand-alone or through the SMS interface.
-CMS help is available through workshops, webinars, on-site traning and several wiki pages.
+CMS help is available through workshops, webinars, on-site training, and wiki pages.
 For more information, please visit the CIRP website https://cirp.usace.army.mil/.